jayneel-p/jaywalkin/src/pages/articles/article2_nbody_sim.md

 ```

 ## 5. Numerical Integration with Runge–Kutta 4
 The RK4 method provides a good balance between accuracy and computational cost.
 We update positions and velocities every timestep $\Delta t$.
 The  the local truncation error is on the order of  $O(h^{5})$ while the total accumulated error is on the order of $O(h^{4})$.
-RK$ is not symplectic, hence over a large time scale there will be an accumulation of errors.
-Here we have a short enought time scale where this wont cause any large issues.
+RK4 is not symplectic, hence over a large time scale there will be an accumulation of errors.
+Here we have a short enough time scale where this wont cause any large issues.

 <div class ='remarks' >
 It is always a careful choice on which iterative numerical method to use to use (Runge-Kutta, Euler,...).
 The answer comes down to the balance between desired accuracy and computational speed.
-Here where we have many interacting bodies causing small perturbations, 4th order Runge-Kutta (or simple Runge-Kutta) strikes a fair balance.
+Here where we have many interacting bodies causing small perturbations, 4th order Runge-Kutta (or simply Runge-Kutta) strikes a fair balance.
 When we model chaotic systems we may instead want higher order RK techniques.
 </div>

 ```python